janl/awesome/README.md

-# Awesome is a Redis clone in node.js
+# Awesome is a Redis server implementation in node.js

 ## WORK IN PROGRESS